leamaria-r/Sitrineo/README_GeneralTutorial.md

 # Sitrineo Analysis M2 2024

+The goal of this project is to use the Sitrineo (Silicon Tracker with International Education Objective) tracker and measure the energy spectrum emitted by a Sr-90 radioactive source (beta emitter).
+Data are analysed using the TAF software.

 ## How to run the analysis ?

-Sitrineo (Silicon Tracker with International Education Objective) data are analysed using the TAF software.

 ### How to use TAF software?

 Open a terminal and cd in the folder where taf is installed (e.g. cd home/dphe1/physics/taf).